Science in the IntendED Classroom.

 Science Opportunities

 • Scientists are observers and documenters of the things they see, feel, hear, taste, and smell.
-Rather than studying “The Five Senses,” the Global approach is to teach children how to use their senses to understand the world in which they live.
+Rather than studying “The Five Senses,” the IntendED approach is to teach children how to use their senses to understand the world in which they live.
 Teachers might introduce the senses as children explore materials of every kind.

 They might display a poster that lists the senses and illustrates them with picture cues.
 The poster can act like a graphic reminder of the many ways in which we can learn about things.